-Parsec raises $25M from A16Z to power remote work and cloud gaming – TechCrunch
+Parsec raises $25M from a16z to power remote work and cloud gaming – TechCrunch

 And as you might imagine, the need for something like this has only increased during the pandemic.
 Boxer said customers have found that the platform is saving their employees more than an hour a day by eliminating the commute and giving them high-speed access to their workstations — rather than, say, having to wait an hour for a 100 gigabyte file to download.

-And most those clients anticipate that after the pandemic, their employees will continue for work from home for part of the time.
+And most of those clients anticipate that after the pandemic, their employees will continue for work from home for part of the time.

-“So in that scenario, people are brining their computers back to the office, and they can use Parsec to make sure it’s always accessible to them,” Boxer said.
+“So in that scenario, people are bringing their computers back to the office, and they can use Parsec to make sure it’s always accessible to them,” Boxer said.

 On the consumer side, he said that where usage was previously heaviest during the weekends, during the pandemic “there’s no spike anymore on the weekends, people are playing all the time.”